 This short course introduces you to the restoration and repair of wooden objects and furniture.
-It is taught at London Met's art school The Cass, which has a long history of teaching furniture restoration courses for beginners, students and professionals.
-The course tutor Shaun Turner is a senior restorer for the Royal Residences.
+It is taught at London Met's School of Art, Architecture and Design, which has a long history of teaching furniture restoration courses for beginners, students and professionals.
+The course tutor, Shaun Turner, is a senior restorer for the Royal Residences.

 The course will cover a wide range of practical skills and knowledge relating to the restoration of furniture or wooden objects.
 You'll have the opportunity to work on your own projects, which may include decorated objects, gilded antiques and polished antiquities.
 It's recommended that beginners without a project purchase a box-shaped antique, such as a writing slope, tea caddy or jewellery box, as these objects often allow for a multitude of practical restoration applications.